NetSPI/ESC/README.md

 Version: v1.0 <Br>
 Author: Scott Sutherland (@_nullbind), NetSPI 2020<Br>
 <br>
-Evil SQL Client (ESC) is an interactive .net SQL console client with enhanced server discovery, access, and data exfiltration features. :)  Built for execution as a stand alone assembly, or through a alternative mediums for .net code execution such as msbuild and PowerShell.
-While it is a very handy SQL Client for legitimate purposes, it was designed for use during penetration testing and red team engagements.<br>
+Evil SQL Client (ESC) is an interactive .net SQL console client with enhanced SQL Server discovery, access, and data exfiltration features.
+While ESC can be a handy SQL Client for daily tasks, it was originally designed for targeting SQL Servers during penetration tests and red team engagements.
+The intent of the project is to provide an .exe, but also sample files for execution through mediums like msbuild and PowerShell.<br>

 Most of ESC's functionality is based on the [PowerUpSQL](https://github.com/NetSPI/PowerUpSQL/wiki/), [DAFT](https://github.com/NetSPI/DAFT), [SQLC2](https://github.com/NetSPI/SQLC2), and [SQLInjectionWiki](https://sqlwiki.netspi.com/) projects which are also related to SQL Server.
+At the moment ESC does not have full parody with the PowerUpSQL features, but the most usefull bits are there.

 # Execution Options
 Below is a list of the currently supported commands.